grnydawn/SetBuilders.jl/README.md

 A = Set(x ∈ Integer | 0 < x < 4)
 ```

-With the SetBuilders package, Julia users can create predicate sets, compose
+With the SetBuilders package, Julia users can create predicate sets and
-them using set operations such as unions and intersections, and check if an
+combine them using set operations such as unions and intersections.
+They
-object is a member of the set.
+can also check if an object is a member of a set and utilize many more
+advanced features, including set events, set descriptions, set element
+generation, and set sharing.

 ```julia
 I = @setbuild(Integer)           # creates a set from Julia Integer type